kubedb/docs/docs/guides/mongodb/quickstart/quickstart.md

 Error from server (BadRequest): admission webhook "mongodb.validators.kubedb.com" denied the request: mongodb "mgo-quickstart" can't be paused.
 To delete, change spec.terminationPolicy
 ```

-Now, run `kubedb edit mg mgo-quickstart -n demo` to set `spec.terminationPolicy` to `Pause` (which creates `dormantdatabase` when mongodb is deleted and keeps PVC, snapshots, Secrets intact) or remove this field (which default to `Pause`).
+Now, run `kubectl edit mg mgo-quickstart -n demo` to set `spec.terminationPolicy` to `Pause` (which creates `dormantdatabase` when mongodb is deleted and keeps PVC, snapshots, Secrets intact) or remove this field (which default to `Pause`).
 Then you will be able to delete/pause the database.

 Learn details of all `TerminationPolicy` [here](/docs/concepts/databases/mongodb.md#specterminationpolicy).